pateichler/flask-rec-league/docs/source/deploy.rst

 	.. code-block::

 		gunicorn run:app
-		TODO: Test if it works without workers argument

-	The application should be viewable at your web server static IP address, and all functionality should work.
+	The application should be viewable at your web server static IP address on port ``80``, and all functionality should work.

 Supervisor